 There are still many unknowns with respect to the economic and public health fallout from the coronavirus.
 Economic estimates for GDP growth/contraction are seemingly being revised daily.
 More and more of the country is under orders to shelter in place unless their work is essential.
 The length of these orders is unknown and will ultimately lead to higher unemployment numbers.
 As of March 31, economists from 18 major firms were forecasting second-quarter GDP declines ranging from -9% to -40%, with an average 16% contraction.

 The truth is that it is still too soon to know what will happen or what are the right economic estimates.
 But even the most draconian scenario should offer reassurances to long-term thinkers.
-In a piece on our website, Director of U.S. Research Win Murray detailed how even if cash flows dropped to $0 for the entirety of 2020, the aggregate value of market should fall by about 5%.
+In an earlier piece, Director of U.S. Research Win Murray detailed how even if cash flows dropped to $0 for the entirety of 2020, the aggregate value of market should fall by about 5%.

 We do not believe cash flows will completely fall to $0 for the year.
 However, we have seen the stock market drop far more dramatically than 5%.
 These types of dislocations provide opportunity for strong performance for those who are patient to weather the storm.